-BLOT proposes a series of performative situations that explore movement in relation with the bacteria in our body.
+BLOT proposes a series of performative situations that explore movement in relation to the bacteria in our body.
 The show aims to rethink the body as an interconnected system, strong and fragile at the same time.
 The body is stripped of the social meanings determined by language and redefines itself through a continuous dialogue about coexistence.
 The two artists work on stage with seemingly invisible connections, but without which the human body could not function.

+Our bodies have a unique microbial footprint, which comes to define us as biological identities, as well as mental and social bodies.
+Our social choreography is often challenged by a lack of balance between the inner and outer worlds, a balance that we ourselves disturb.
 Following the events that have defined the recent history of our interaction with the environment and especially with the microorganisms with which we coexist, it is necessary to look at the body as a system that cannot exist outside the multitudes it contains.
 Contamination has become a term that inspires fear, although it is a natural process by which we change and transform resources.

 BLOT analyzes the way in which human existence is translated by language, through processes of dependence and control, focusing on the fine line between what is useful and what is toxic.
 There is an order in biological terms copied and reproduced by human intelligence, through social behavioral systems.
 Human intelligence has limited control over bacteria through technology and science, but it is ultimately and inevitably subdued by the unknown.